You probably have many questions about how to transform a barn into a home or other buildings.

 You may have a floor plan for your house in mind or you may need to look at plans.
 We can show you plans that you can modify to your likes or we can help you come up with an entirely new plan.
-Instead of working with our design team, you may already have plans or want to enlist another architect to help you with your plans.
+Instead of working with our design team, you may already have plans or want to enlist another architect to help you.
 We will gladly work with your plans or any architect you choose to work with.

-4 – Once you have a rough or precise plan, you know what barn will work and whether you want to go ahead with purchasing a barn frame.
+4 – Once you have a plan, you can determine which barn will work and whether you want to go ahead with purchasing a barn frame.

 5 – Depending on your locale, you may need to go through a permit process with the local town.
-We have never had a problem with this process.
+We have never had a problem with this permitting process that prevented the buildings from being built.
 Even though building a barn home is unique, it is universally accepted.

 6 – You have your land and your builder and your barn frame and you are ready to begin.
-First the site needs to be cleared and the foundation put in.
+First, the site needs to be cleared and the foundation installed.

-7 – The barn frame may be already restored and in storage in our yard, or we may be in the process of taking it down.
+7 – The barn frame may already be restored and stored in our yard, or we may be in the process of taking it down.
 Preparation of the barn frame is not a delaying factor in most all of our barn projects.
 We have an experienced crew that is able to meet deadlines.
 It is also at this time that any alterations to the frame are done to customize it to your plan.

 8 – Once the foundation is ready, we arrive with the barn frame.
 (Now it gets exciting.)
-In under a week our crew will have your barn frame stood.
-It is now ready for panels or for the walls and roof to be framed.
+In under a week our crew will have your barn frame erected.
+It is now ready for the walls and roof to be framed.

 9 – Then you will go through the rest of the process of building, not unlike any other house:

-Framing or SIP panels, roofing, exterior siding, plumbing and electrical, heating and air conditioning, interior finishes, cabinetry, flooring, painting, fixtures.
+Sheathing, roofing, exterior siding, plumbing and electrical, heating and air conditioning, interior finishes, cabinetry, flooring, painting, installing fixtures.